koriditmeyer/ecommerceBackend/README.md

 ![GitHub](https://img.shields.io/badge/github-GitHub-brightgreen?logo=github&logoColor=white&label=%20&labelColor=black&color=181717)

 ## 💼 Technical Elements

+14/12/23:

+- [NEW] Migrate file storage from local to MONGODB ATLAS.
+Update the services to manage the MONGODB queries
+- [NEW] Add new endpoints for the CART, and use of multer for products pictures upload
+- [NEW] Use of a pre midelware in the cart schema to populate the cart products data for FIND queries
+- [NEW] Use of paginate with mongoose-paginate-v2 and implement it inside of handlebars

 15/11/23:

-- [NEW] Use of Handlebars with Express
+- Use of Handlebars with Express
-- [NEW] Use of websockets with Socket.io
+- Use of websockets with Socket.io

 8/11/23:
 - Use of middlewares with Express